 Acadia offers plenty of activities to keep the kiddos busy while you go have adventures of your own, like hiking the Ocean Path trail, enjoying a picnic at Eagle Lake, and getting splashed at Thunder Hole, an inlet that has been known to shoot water almost 40 feet into the sky!
 (Prepare to get drenched!)
 Take advantage of the ocean with water-based activities like tidepooling, swimming, and boating.

-Don’t miss your opportunity to cruise on a bike or horse drawn-carriage across the more that 57 miles of carriage roads and bridges throughout the park.
+Don’t miss your opportunity to cruise on a bike or horse-drawn-carriage across the more than 57 miles of carriage roads and bridges throughout the park.
 Each bridge is unique to frame around waterfalls, mighty trees, all constructed out of local granite.
 With all that running around, you’ll have done more than enough to deserve a sunset and lobster dinner.
 Treat yourself- You’re on vacation.

 Upcoming Events for Acadia

 South- Great Smoky Mountains National Park